YourGroceryFinder/.github/profile/README.md

 ## 2. Software quality
 >Clarification:
 >
 >Tooling and methodology: Carry out, monitor and report on unit integration, regression and system tests, with attention for security and performance aspects, as well >as applying static code analysis and code reviews.
+It shows you the bugs you have, codesnells, security vulnerabilties, security hotspots and duplications.

 ### Tests

 ### Sonar cloud
+To keep a high quality of software i use sonarcloud.
+Sonarcloud uses state-of-the-art tchniques in static code analysis to find priblems and potential problems in the code that you have written.
+It also supports the reporting of test covrrage as part of analysis.
+It doesnt do it itself tho, it needs a third-party tool to be set up to produce the reports as part of your build process.
+This is why i decided not to use it.

 ## 3. Agile method
 >Clarification: